ahmedeltayeb/youtube-pause-play-tabs/README.md

 # youtube-pause-play-tabs
-chrome extension to control all opened youtube videos
+Chrome extension to control all opened youtube videos

 ## Synopsis

 This chrome extension have only two buttons until now to pause all playing youtube videos and play it again